-Not for the first time and probably not for the last either, an online discussion about the legitimacy of using the 1st XV squad system (iow a full bench of fresh replacements that did not play 2nd XV rugby at all) during interschools matches has erupted.
+Not for the first time and probably not for the last either, a discussion about the legitimacy of using the 1st XV squad system (iow a full bench of fresh replacements that did not play 2nd XV rugby at all) during interschools matches needs to take place.

 Understandably there are people on both sides of the debate.

 It is a matter that tests the boundaries of where school rugby as part of education ends and where it’s part in the development of profession athletes begins.
 One cannot deny the huge part school rugby fostered by educators has had and continues to play in the growth of prospective first class rugby and test level players.
 At the same time the conversion rate of good 1st XV player to professional one day down the line remains minute.